Garnix123/Capstone-Project---Salifort-Motors/README.md

-# Salifort Motors Employee Attrition Prediction
+# Employee Attrition Prediction using Random Forest on HR Dataset - Salifort Motors

 This project was completed as part of the **Google Advanced Data Analytics Professional Certificate** on Coursera.
 The objective is to analyze HR data from Salifort Motors and build a predictive model to determine whether an employee will leave the company.